erkanyeter/demo_blog/packages/odm/releases/0.0.1/README.md

 ```php
 new Model('user', 'users');
 ```
-This code create a model on the fly and store it into <b>$this->user</b> variable.
+This code creates a model on the fly and store it into <b>$this->user</b> variable.
 All models are empty classes and they extend to Odm Class automatically.

 ### Creating Model Functions